viceroypenguin/SuperLinq/Source/SuperLinq/readme.md

 Merges two or more sequences that are in a common order (either ascending or descending) into a single sequence that preserves that order.

+This method has 4 overloads.

+### SortedMergeDescending

+Merges two or more sequences that are in a common order (either ascending or descending) into a single sequence that preserves that order.

 This method has 2 overloads.

 ### Split